tidy-finance/py-fmpapi/README.md

 ## Setup

 Before using the package, you need to set your Financial Modeling Prep API key.
-You can set it using the `fmp_set_api_key()` function, which saves the key to your `.Renviron` file for future use (either in your project or home folder).
+You can set it using the `fmp_set_api_key()` function, which saves the key to your `.env` file for future use (either in your project or home folder).

 ```python
 import from fmpapi fmp_set_api_key